mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 Now we can initialize MMTk in the runtime.
 Note that MMTk should ideally be initialized around when the default heap of the runtime is initialized.
 You will have to figure out where is the best location to initialize MMTk in your runtime.

 Initializing MMTk requires two steps.
 First, we set the heap size by calling `mmtk_set_heap_size` with the initial heap size and the maximum heap size.
 Then, we initialize MMTk by calling `mmtk_init`.
-In the future, you may wish to make the heap size configurable via a command line argument or environment variable (See [setting options for MMTk](#setting-options-for-mmtk)).
+In the future, you may wish to make the heap size configurable via a command line argument or environment variable (See [Setting Options for MMTk](#setting-options-for-mmtk)).

 ### MMTk-side changes
-On the Rust side of the binding, we want to implement the two functions exposed by the `mmtk.h` file above.
+On the MMTk-side of the binding, we want to implement the two functions exposed by the `mmtk.h` file above.
 We use an [`MMTKBuilder`](https://docs.mmtk.io/api/mmtk/struct.MMTKBuilder.html) instance to actually create our concrete [`MMTK`](https://docs.mmtk.io/api/mmtk/struct.MMTK.html) instance.
 We recommend following the paradigm used by all our bindings wherein we have a `static` single `MMTK` instance and an `MMTKBuilder` instance that we can use to set relevant options.
 See the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/lib.rs#L169-L178) for an example.

 > **Note:** MMTk currently assumes that there is only one `MMTK` instance in your runtime process.
 Multiple `MMTK` instances are currently not supported.